Cutoff for a class of auto-regressive models with vanishing additive noise: Proof of the main result

 \section{Proof of the main result}

-As hinted at in the introduction, the Markov chain $X_k$ defined in \eqref{regressive} has a unique stationary distribution, namely the law of $\overline X$ given by \eqref{stationary}.
-In particular, for any choice of $X_0$ one has
+As hinted at in the previous section, we can restrict our attention to the Markov chain $X_k$, with a varying initial condition $X_0^{(n)}$, and $\overline X=\overline X^{(1)}$, the latter being given by \eqref{stationary}.
+Notice that $\overline X=O(1)$ with high probability.
+We will denote the corresponding laws by $\pi_k$ and $\pi$.
+We start by observing that for any choice of $X^{(n)}_0$ one has

 where we used exchangeability of the sequences $I_1,\ldots, I_k$ and $Z_1,\ldots, Z_k$.
 This entails

 We are now ready to prove our main result. \begin{proof}[Proof of Theorem \ref{maintheorem}] We start proving the first claim, namely By definition of total variation distance, it is enough to show that for all $\epsilon>0$ there exists $\beta\in\mathbb R$ and $R>0$ such that $|\mathbb P(\overline X\in B_R)-\mathbb P(X_k\in B_R)|\geq 1-\epsilon$ for all $k=k(n,\beta)$ (given in \eqref{choiceofk}) with $n$ large enough.
 Here, $B_R$ denotes the ball centered at the origin with radius $R$. \\ \\ Fix $\epsilon>0$, and pick $R$ large enough so that for all $k$ sufficiently large